SandeepGarikapati/MailGenie/README.md

-# 📧 Gmail Reply Helper
+# 📧🧞 MailGenie

-🚀 **Gmail Reply Helper** is an AI-powered browser extension designed to help users generate email responses effortlessly.
+🚀 **MailGenie** is an AI-powered browser extension designed to help users generate email responses effortlessly.
 By selecting a preferred tone, users can quickly craft context-aware replies, enhancing productivity and streamlining email communication.

 ---